Back to all articles

 PhotopeaThumbnailsDesign Tutorial

-How to Put Text Behind an Image in Photopea (Step-by-Step for Beginners)
+Put Text Behind Image in Photopea Free Online

-Learn how to place text behind an object in Photopea an Online tool with this easy step-by-step guide for beginners.
+Learn how to place text behind an object in Photopea, a free online alternative to Photoshop, with this detailed step-by-step guide for beginners.

-How to Put Text Behind an Image in Photopea (Step-by-Step for Beginners)
+Put Text Behind Image in Photopea Free Online

 If you want to make your designs look more professional and creative, placing text behind an object in your image is a powerful effect.
 The good news?
 You don’t need Photoshop you can do it for free in Photopea, an online photo editing tool that works right in your browser.